agnosticoder/next-mdx-blog-app/README.md

 [`visit the live app ↗`](https://next-mdx-notes-app.vercel.app/)

 # Markdown Blogging Platform
--	This is a blogging platform where one can write blogs in MDX and publish it or save as draft.
+-	This is a blogging platform where one can write blogs in Markdown and publish it or save as draft.
 -	Authentication has been implemented using session-based auth.
 -	User can like the post
 -	Comment functionality is work in progress